HOME PAGE * KS3 SCIENCES * GCSE BIOLOGY CHEMISTRY PHYSICS * ADVANCED LEVEL CHEMISTRY

 You can demonstrate all these effects with a suitable projector, screen and coloured light filters (but only certain types of filter work effectively).

-The eye and TV screens (from a physics point of view)
+(e) The eye and TV screens (from a physics point of view)

 Colour television uses the properties of primary colours.
 In a TV (and computer) screen there are three electron guns that hit a sort of paint called a phosphor.
-When hit by electrons the phosphors glow red, green or blue.
-The screen consists of thousands of pixels each containing a set of the three phosphors.
-By making these three phosphors glow at different intensities (brightness) they create the illusion of all the colours you experience when viewing the screen.

-Transparent materials allow all visible light through.
+Transparent materials allow some of visible light through

 A colour filter absorbs some colours from white light but allows your desired colours to be transmitted.